 1. Grand Wailea Luau

-The Grand Wailea Luau, Honuaʻula, is currently our favorite luau because it offers a Maui-centric show, with music and dance telling the fascinating stories of the Valley Isle.
+The Grand Wailea Luau, Honuaʻula, is currently our personal favorite luau because they offer a Maui-centric show, with music and dance telling the fascinating stories of the Valley Isle.

 The buffet feast provided is always top-notch, and you can’t really beat the incredible sunset ocean views from your table.
 Between drinks, you can browse Hawaiian arts and crafts, and there’s plenty of room for your keiki to roam without bothering the adults.